Determination of the $\phi$-meson production process and its absorption cross section via directed flow: Results

 The proton (black solid lines) and hyperon (blue solid lines) flow is compared to experimental data from the STAR collaboration (black and blue star symbols) \cite{STAR:2021ozh,STAR:2021yiu}.
 The model describes these data very well, indicating that the bulk evolution and bulk flow is well described by UrQMD.

 The mesons are shown in the lower panels of figure \ref{fig:flow} as orange and gray solid lines (positively and negatively charged pions) and as green and magenta solid lines ($K^-$ and $K^+$), whereas the STAR data \cite{STAR:2021yiu} is shown as colored symbols.
 Both pions and (anti-)Kaons are also reasonably well described, although the pion flow in the model is slightly too large and Kaon flow slightly too small.
-This may be related to the fact, that UrQMD-v4.0 does not include explicit meson potential interactions which can become relevant for the Kaons.\\
+The Kaon, unlike the $\phi$, cannot be absorbed through scattering with a nucleon due to the conservation of strangeness and only changes its momentum.
+This means, for the directed flow of Kaons, subtleties in the angular distribution of Kaon-nucleon scattering may also play a role or may be related to the fact, that UrQMD-v4.0 does not include explicit meson potential interactions which can become relevant for the Kaons.
+This means that more effort has to be put into understanding the Kaon scattering (also in the medium) which is however not the topic of the present paper.

 The red lines in all four panels show the resulting flow of reconstructable resonances, the $\phi$ (top left), $\rho^0$ (bottom left), $\Delta^{++}$ (top right) as well as the $K^*$ (bottom right).
 As one can clearly see, all resonances, except the $\phi$-meson, deviate significantly from the stable hadron flow and show a reduction of emission in the direction of the spectators.
 This is due to the complex dynamics of decay and regeneration that these resonances undergo due to their short lifetime and often large cross section of the resonance and its daughter particles with the nucleons.